garciamoramc/games-react/README.md

 Have fun and enjoy!

 # Acknowledgements
-A portion of the project's code and the original idea are derived from the YouTube video available at https://www.youtube.com/watch?v=YMfUaHFKI0I titled "Hacemos 3 proyectos React en menos de 100 lineas cada uno (Memotest, WPM, Pokemon)" by **Goncy**.
+A portion of the project's code and the original idea are derived from the YouTube video available at https://www.youtube.com/watch?v=YMfUaHFKI0I by **Goncy**.

 You can find more of Goncy's work on GitHub at https://github.com/goncy.